 Who Is Ve’ahavta?

-WHAT IS VE’AHAVTA?
+WHO IS VE’AHAVTA?

 Ve’ahavta was founded in 1996 by Avrum Rosensweig in response to the local and international indifference to the 1994 Rwanda genocide.
 The international community’s lack of intervention unmistakably echoed its response to the holocaust perpetuated against Europe’s Jews in World War II.
 Something had to be done!